viccc287/bskrape/README.md

 ## 🤝 Contributing

 Got ideas?
 Found a bug?
 Want to improve something?
 Pull requests are welcome!
-This is a learning project, so let's learn together.
+Also you can send me an email.

 ## 📜 License